Kdebaki/internship-/README.md

 4. This Python script utilizes TensorFlow's Keras API and OpenCV to perform real-time image classification through a webcam.
 Here's a breakdown of its functionality:

-Import Necessary Libraries:
+•Import Necessary Libraries:
 tensorflow.keras.models: For loading the pre-trained Keras model. cv2 (OpenCV): For accessing the webcam and handling image processing tasks.

 numpy: For numerical operations, particularly array manipulations.

-Configure Numpy Print Options: np.set_printoptions(suppress=True): Disables scientific notation in numpy printouts for better readability.
+•Configure Numpy Print Options: np.set_printoptions(suppress=True): Disables scientific notation in numpy printouts for better readability.

-Load the Pre-trained Model:
+•Load the Pre-trained Model:
 model = load_model("keras_Model.h5", compile=False): Loads the pre-trained Keras model from the specified .h5 file without compiling it, as it's unnecessary for inference.

-Load Class Labels:
+•Load Class Labels:
 class_names = open("labels.txt", "r").readlines(): Reads the class labels from labels.txt into a list, where each line corresponds to a class name.

-Initialize Webcam:
+•Initialize Webcam:
 camera = cv2.VideoCapture(0): Opens a connection to the default webcam (device 0).

-Real-time Image Processing Loop:
+•Real-time Image Processing Loop:
 The script enters an infinite loop to continuously capture frames from the webcam. ret, image = camera.read(): Captures a frame from the webcam. image = cv2.resize(image, (224, 224), interpolation=cv2.INTER_AREA): Resizes the captured image to 224x224 pixels, matching the input size expected by the model. cv2.imshow("Webcam Image", image): Displays the resized image in a window titled "Webcam Image".

-Pre-process the Image:
+•Pre-process the Image:
 image = np.asarray(image, dtype=np.float32).reshape(1, 224, 224, 3): Converts the image to a numpy array of type float32 and reshapes it to match the model's input dimensions. image = (image / 127.5) - 1: Normalizes the image data to the range [-1, 1], assuming the model was trained with this normalization.

-Model Prediction:
+•Model Prediction:
 prediction = model.predict(image): Feeds the pre-processed image into the model to obtain predictions. index = np.argmax(prediction): Identifies the index of the highest confidence score in the prediction array. class_name = class_names[index]: Retrieves the class name corresponding to the highest confidence score. confidence_score = prediction[0][index]: Extracts the confidence score for the predicted class.

-Display Prediction and Confidence:
+•Display Prediction and Confidence:
 Prints the predicted class name and its confidence score to the console.

-Exit Condition:
+•Exit Condition:
 keyboard_input = cv2.waitKey(1): Listens for keyboard input.
 If the 'Esc' key (ASCII code 27) is pressed, the loop breaks, terminating the program.

-Release Resources:
+•Release Resources:
 camera.release(): Releases the webcam resource. cv2.destroyAllWindows(): Closes any OpenCV windows opened during execution.